 Follow the on-screen instructions to complete the uninstallation process.
 Then, download Zoom from the official website and install a fresh new app on your computer.

-Hopefully this post helped you solve the Zoom microphone not working issue.
+Hopefully this post resolved your Zoom microphone not working on Windows 10 issue.
 If you have any questions or suggestions, feel free to drop a comment below.